 - Make a list of niches that you’re passionate about

 - Look for search volume & keyword competitiveness

 - Finally, ask questions to decide

-As a beginner blogger, people will choose whatever niche they have interest and start blogging without doing any proper research.
+As a beginner blogger, people will choose whatever niche they are interested in and start blogging without doing any proper research.
 I have done the same thing that resulted in a lot of tweaks until I finally choose my final niche.

 - Huge active audience